God treated himself to a new coat.

 when he took an afternoon stroll round the garden

-they would run and hide.
+they'd run and hide.

 when he showed someone around,

-he had to admit their reactions were hardly reassuring.
+he found their reactions hardly reassuring.

 to be wholly relaxed in the presence of a host